Article

 It’s comfortable enough to wear all the time so is ideal for situations where there’s a more moderate level of risk such as ambulance officers, bouncers and security guards.
 It could also be used where there’s risk of an accidental cut or injury in occupations such as forestry or metalworking and in recreational activities such as mountain biking or hunting.

-Get more information about developing new stab and flame-resistant fabrics.
+Get more information about d

 Making the fabric

 • Wool preparation: Wool fibre undergoes a number of processes before it is ready for making into fabric.
-This preparation produces a sliver of wool fibres.
+This preparation produces a of wool fibres.

 • Fabric construction: The Vectran™ yarn and wool sliver are fed into a special machine called a Fibreknit machine.
 This machine knits the Vectran™ yarn and locks in the wool fibres at the same time.